Pay No Mind (Snoozer)

-"Pay No Mind (Snoozer)" is a song by Beck, taken from his first major label album Mellow Gold and released as its second single.
+"Pay No Mind (Snoozer)" is a song by American musician Beck, taken from his first major label album, Mellow Gold (1994), and released in April 1994, by Geffen Records as its second single.

 Conception and recording

 Said to be one of the oldest songs on Mellow Gold, Beck has claimed that he wrote it as a struggling musician, at the age of 18 or 19.
 Beck claimed that the song originally had ten verses, which were cut down for commercial release.
 On a limited number of Mellow Gold 12" vinyl albums, one can hear a version with an added stanza, which is inserted between the first and second verses of the standard Mellow Gold version.
-"Got No Mind," a re-recorded, electric full-band arrangement of "Pay No Mind,", features three of the seven verses of "Pay No Mind" that were cut on Mellow Gold and is included on the single for "Beercan."
+"Got No Mind", a re-recorded, electric full-band arrangement of "Pay No Mind", features three of the seven verses of "Pay No Mind" that were cut on Mellow Gold and is included on the single for "Beercan".

 Composition and lyrics

 "Pay No Mind (Snoozer)" is a simple folk rock song with an understated harmonica solo.
 According to an interpretation by Whiskeyclone.net, the song's lyrical content explores Beck's attitudes towards the music industry.
 The first verse describes a city, which, despite being decrepit and dirty, is filled with shopping malls.
 In the second verse, Beck expresses resentment towards what he sees as the commercialism of major record labels focused on record sales and money, rather than artistic creativity.
 In the third verse, he concludes that, despite his negative stance, he is looking for a change, which getting signed would provide.

-Also to be noted is that the songs "Special People", "Trouble All My Days", and "Super Golden Black Sunchild" are from Beck's 1993 "Golden Feelings."
+Also to be noted is that the songs "Special People", "Trouble All My Days", and "Super Golden Black Sunchild" are from Beck's 1993 "Golden Feelings".

 On the release, "Special People" is listed as track 2; "Trouble All My Days" is listed as track 5; and "Super Golden Black Sunchild" is listed as track 9.